 5. Prioritize Transparency and Responsible Data Practices:

-• Partner with AdTech providers who prioritize data security, user privacy, and ethical data practices.
+• Partner with AdTech providers who prioritize data security, user experience, user privacy, and ethical data practices.

 • Clearly communicate your data privacy policies to customers and ensure compliance with relevant regulations.